howtomakeaturn/tempfornow/README.md

 Design philosophy for theme system:
 * Provide enough flexibility for developers/designers to do what they want jNot favor for switchable theme system.
 (It results in strong conventions on the CMS.)

+Design philosophy for modules:
+* content dynamicity
+    - high -> low
+    - database -> file system -> laravel config system

+Core Idea:
+  - I am a developer.
+I'd rather write some codes in the CMS than learn usages of the CMS.

 The offical site of Atayal is shipped with Atayal itself as a starting example for you.